 Having a satisfying meal in any of the lounges is something everyone—who has access—can look forward to.
 There’s a buffet, but the à la carte tends to be the most favored option.
 For instance, you can order salt and pepper squid with green chili dipping sauce, corn fritters with bacon, avocado and tomato jam, or even pavlova—a typical dessert that Qantas tends to serve all the time in their First Class lounges.

 But don’t think you have to go to their dining section to eat, just request a menu from one of the staff from wherever you’re sitting, and the cuisine, or snacks, will be brought to you along with your drink(s) of choice.

-(Image source: Business Insider – Qantas Chairman Lounge in Melbourne)
+(Image source: Fly with James / YouTube – Qantas Chairman Lounge in Melbourne)

 Qantas Chairman’s Lounges do offer showers, but there are no spa treatments, unfortunately.
 However, you can access one of their First Class lounges, which do offer these additional free luxuries.

 Nonetheless, having the opportunity to wait for your next flight in any one of the members-only lounge is a privilege, and will definitely make you feel entitled.
 If you’re ever lucky enough to get invited—or be someone’s plus one—take full advantage of what these private lounges have to offer.